neurocoglab/dwi-tracts/README.md

 * [seaborn](https://anaconda.org/anaconda/seaborn)
 * [spm1d](https://anaconda.org/conda-forge/spm1d)

-If you are using Anaconda, you can simply things by using [environments](https://kiwidamien.github.io/save-the-environment-with-conda-and-how-to-let-others-run-your-programs.html):
+If you are using Anaconda, you can simplify things by using [environments](https://kiwidamien.github.io/save-the-environment-with-conda-and-how-to-let-others-run-your-programs.html):

 ```console
 conda env create --file environment.yaml